 A warrior with a feathered headdress carrying spears and a human head, surrounded by rattlesnakes.
 This image can be seen at the Platform of the Skulls on the wall of the stage.

 Where to Stay When Visiting Chichén Itzá

-Most visitors to Chichén Itzá stay on what is called the Mayan Riviera; that coastline on the northeastern edge of the peninsular that runs from Cancun through Playa del Carmen to Tulum.
+Most visitors to Chichén Itzá stay on what is called the Riviera Maya; that coastline on the northeastern edge of the peninsular that runs from Cancun through Playa del Carmen to Tulum.
 As a very popular tourist destination there are hundreds of hotels to choose from.

 Hotels Near Chichén Itzá

 There are also a number of very good hotels closer to Chichén Itzá.
 Nearby Piste itself has a good choice; one that gets repeatedly mentioned and is very favourably reviewed is La Casa de las Lunas.
 And even closer to the archaeological site there are more highly rated hotels, two 5 star hotels (The Lodge at Chichén Itzá and Mayaland Hotel & Bungalows) and one 3 star hotel (Villas Arqueologicas Chichen Itza).

 Along with some, not all, sites and attractions in Mexico, Chichen Itza re-opened to the public on 22 September 2020.
 Safety and hygiene measures and protocols were put in place to safeguard site staff and visitors.

 The site is open everyday throughout the year, from 09h00 – 16h00

 Last entry is at 16h00, some areas of the site are no longer accessible from 16h00, and the entire site closes at 17h00